jigglycrumb/ASCIImoji/readme.md

 # ASCIImoji

-ASCIImoji is a small JavaScript function enabling the easy usage of ASCII emoticons in text.
+ASCIImoji is a small JavaScript function enabling ASCII emoticons in text.
 For example **(bear)** will be converted to **ʕ·͡ᴥ·ʔ﻿**.

 The repository also contains a jQuery plugin for super easy usage.